ruchiralak/EEX5563_Mp_Quick-fit/README.md

 ***Extract download zip file and again extract QuickFit1.zip file and  open it with pycharm and run.***

-Had to upload Zip file bcz when normally pushing to github,  packages and library won't include in commit.
+(Had to upload Zip file bcz when  pushing to github,  packages and library won't include in commit.)

-And that gonna make algorithm not workable (phyQt5 included )
+And that gonna make algorithm not workable (phyQt5 included ).

+***this script cannot run using a terminal(cmd) bcz errors pop up.So use pycharm***